ggljzr/pytwitter/docs/intro.rst

 Documentation
 -------------

-You can generate project Documentation with `Sphinx <http://www.sphinx-doc.org/en/1.4.8/>`__.
+You can generate project documentation with `Sphinx <http://www.sphinx-doc.org/en/1.4.8/>`__.
 First make sure it is installed:

 ::